 As I need to fly back to Australia early September to apply for a 12-month Residency Visa, organise the repair of a badly leaking roof, but also my niece’s wedding, decided to visit my relatives in Parenti again.

 This time my relatives had a few days’ notice.
-I should have known from my childhood years, what sort of afternoon would unfold.
+I should have known, what sort of afternoon would unfold.

 One of chatting around the table for hours whilst eating a feast of various courses: pasta, oven-baked rabbit, bean and garlic salad, a selection of delicious cheeses, scented tomato salad, garlic potato and pepper salad, home made wine, homemade Limoncello (liqueur), gelato; and the food just kept coming out, in true Italian style.
-Then a massive home-baked special traditional chocolate torte arrived – we were given a quarter to take home and eat for breakfast!
-I’m listing all these dishes as I was amazed of how much food kept coming out…and how much we ate.
+Then a massive home-baked special traditional chocolate torte arrived – we were given a quarter to take home and eat for breakfast.
+I’m listing all these dishes as I was amazed of just how much food kept appearing on the table…and how much we ate.